farouk26/farouk26/README.md

 ![header](https://capsule-render.vercel.app/api?type=transparent&height=40&text=About%20Me&fontSize=30&fontColor=950306&fontAlign=50&animation=twinkling)

- ### <p align="center">I am a Front-End Web Developer with a passion for creating innovative and sustainable web solutions.
+ ### <p align="center">I'm a Front-End Web Developer with a passion for creating innovative and sustainable web solutions.
 I have recently completed a front-end web development bootcamp at Re:Coded, where I learned and applied HTML, CSS, JavaScript, React.js, Next.js, Git, and GitHub workflows.
 I have also worked on four projects with diverse teams, where I demonstrated my coding skills, problem-solving abilities, attention to detail, collaboration, communication, and project management. </p>
  ### <p align="center">My phytopathology background has given me a unique perspective on the natural world and the scientific domain, as well as research, data analysis, and presentation skills.
 I am adaptable, versatile, and eager to learn new technologies and trends in the web development industry.
 I am committed to delivering high-quality work and contributing to the success of your projects.</p>

 <br>